 It has a representation of traditional 10 creatures of ancient Korea, sipjangsaeng.
 The 10 creatures are inlaid over the ceramic surface.
 They represent the sun, stone, water, cloud, pine tree, deer, bulnocho (‘herb of eternal youth’), turtle, crane, and mountain.
 The vase has a voluminous shape with a small opening at the top.

 The vase has a round globe-like shape with a small mouth.
-There is a cluster of chrysanthemums that are fully bloomed.
-The flowers are represented as if they are overflowing from the jar’s mouth.
+There is a cluster of fully blooming chrysanthemums on the surface.
+The flowers on the vase look like they are overflowing from the jar’s mouth.
 The chrysanthemum flowers represent fidelity and loyalty.

-The ceramic flower bud vase has a shape similar to a blooming morning glory flower mouth, pleated skirts in the foot and a melon with eight round sections in the body.
-All the components are harmoniously balanced, and the mouth has a flower petals design.
+The ceramic flower bud vase has a shape similar to a blooming morning glory flower mouth, pleated skirts in the foot, and a melon with eight round sections in the body.
+There is a harmonious balance in all the design components.
+The Korean pottery has a flower petal design at the mouth.
 On the alternating eight panels, there are peonies and chrysanthemums inlaid in traditional white and fine black.

 Check out other home decor ideas straight from South Korea: